Guava Tree: Nutritious Tropical Fruit At Home

 The common guava, sometimes called the yellow guava, may require a search to find in the market.
 But why go out and search for it when you can grow it yourself?
 This evergreen tree is surprisingly easy to grow and will produce ample amounts of sweet, luscious fruit.

-Let’s discuss all things about the guava tree today to provide you the most insight on caring for your own lovely trees!
+Include these lovely fruits in your favorite Cuban food with fried plantains, or simply eat them by themselves.
+Let’s discuss all things about the guava tree today to provide you the most insight on caring for your own lovely guava trees!

 - Monterey BT Biological Insecticide